Woodworking tools laying on a workbench.

 A handsaw is used to cut down a piece of lumber.

-A hammer is a must for every trade out there, and woodworking is not different.
-You’ll need a handful of different hammers while woodworking that are capable of handling different tasks.
 A finishing hammer has a smooth face with pronounced claws.
-A framing hammer is heavier and built to handle tougher jobs so you’ll use it less.
-Tack hammers are for smaller work and feature two different head sizes for added versatility.
+A framing hammer is heavier and built to handle more demanding jobs, so you’ll use it less.
+Tack hammers are for minor work and feature two different head sizes for versatility.
 Tack hammers don’t have any claws.

 A mallet is used to drive a chisel.